 These are your standard foam earplugs but made slimmer to fit the narrower ear.
 Cheap and disposable.

-This type of earplug tend to be more expensive, and they are made of rubbers and plastics, so are definitely not a one size fits all solution.
-Most of the better manufacturers make these plugs in different sizes (small, medium and large) so you should be able to find a pair that fit your ears
+This type of earplug are more expensive, and they are made of rubbers and plastics, so are definitely not a one size fits all solution.
+Most of the better manufacturers make these plugs in different sizes (small, medium and large) so be able to find a pair that fit your ears.

 Another thing that you can try when you have small ears, is to buy children’s earplugs.
 (Just throw the box away – No one is going to find out!)

 Earplugs for children are the same in every way to the full-sized version, other than they are designed for smaller ears.
 If all else fails try these.
 Protecting your hearing is more important than your ego!

 Can the earplugs get stuck in my ears?
 As long as you do not force in earplugs that are too big for your ears, they will not get stuck.
 Always insert any type of plug according to the instructions provided, any earplugs will be simple to remove and will not get stuck in your ears.

 Do not be tempted to push them in a little harder, if some noise is still irritating you!
 Earplugs for small ear canals are made from safe and hygienic materials which are easy to remove.

 Getting extra small earplugs may not be the only problem when you have little ears.
 A small ear may be considered an attractive feature in many cultures, but they can lead to other issues in life.